 When Mark knows I either haven't had something before OR that I'm not a fan of some ingredient, he sees this as a challenge and gets really excited to change my mind.
 I could see the wheels spinning as he started looking through our pantry and spice cabinet, and dotting things down on a notepad.
 After a few minutes, he said, "I have a plan, and it will be awesome!"
 I've heard these words many times, and 9 out of 10 times, he is 100% correct.
 And it was AWESOME!
 So awesome in fact that we made it a few days later, and then made extra that could be frozen and made at any time!

-I hope you give this a try whether you love or hate Shepherd's Pie, and let us know in the comments what you think.
+We hope you give this a try whether you love or hate Shepherd's Pie, and let us know in the comments what you think.
 Or tag us on Instagram @cooking_with_wine!